vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 5. View the graph computation results in the export path.

-  - For exporting to a Nebula Graph cluster, check the results according to the settings in `nebula.conf`.
+  - For exporting to a NebulaGraph cluster, check the results according to the settings in `nebula.conf`.

   - For exporting the results to the CSV files on HDFS or on local directories, check the results according to the settings in `OUTPUT`, which is a compressed file in the `.gz` format.